 Theories about Base

-There are different theories that explain the properties, reactions, solubility, and nature of bases.
-These theories include:
+Different theories explain bases’ properties, reactions, solubility, and nature.
+These theories include the following:

 - Arrhenius Base

 - They turn the red litmus paper to blue.